 - A limited number of mini coaching packages are available for students would like a deeper individual learning experience.

-- As a trained co-active coach, I will guide us through these calls using effective life coaching tools to help you get the most out of your learning experience.
+- As a certified co-active coach, I will guide us through these calls using effective life coaching tools to help you get the most out of your learning experience.

 - Self-Paced option!
 Do you like working at your own pace?
 Are you interested in the course material but you are not looking for feedback or any class interaction?
 This option is for you.

 - Self-paced students will have the lectures, assignments and written course material delivered to them over the same 10 week time frame as the interactive class.

 - There will be no access to assignment reviews, individual feedback or group discussion on facebook with this option.

 - I encourage you to only select this option if you are highly motivated self learner and do not need feedback on your work.
 I believe most students get more from learning in an interactive environment.